Using the Environment to Understand non-Markovian Open Quantum Systems

 \section{Toy model}

-In this section we benchmark our technique by calculating $\Delta Q_q$ for a two-level system coupled to two bosonic modes.
+In this section we benchmark our technique by calculating the energy change in a particular mode, $\Delta Q_q$, for a two-level system coupled to an environment consisting of only two bosonic modes.
 With so few degrees of freedom we can simulate the dynamics of the modes explicitly and compare with the prediction given by Eq.~\eqref{eq:occinf}.
 The model we use is the two-mode Rabi model, the Hamiltonian of which is given by

 and describes a two-level system driven with strength $\Omega$ and bias $\epsilon$.
 The environment consists of bosons of frequency $\omega_q$ where $a_{q}^{\dagger}$ creates an excitation in the mode indexed by $q\in \{0,1\}$.
 The system is coupled to each of these modes with strength $g_q$.